jcusnxj/jcusnxj.github.io/views/about.md

 __Colophon__

 The website is generated with 11ty and deployed to GitHub Pages.
 It’s built with only HTML and CSS, as that’s the only thing I have a basic understanding of.
+No tracking, no analytics, no data collection — just a simple website.

 </div>